CiscoAI/kubeflow-examples/tf-mnist/README.md

     - [Using a web application](#using-a-web-application)
 - [Extras](#extras)

-# Scope of this application
+# What you will learn
 Once you do complete this application you will have had hands on experience on the following: